Mastering Intercity Transport in Malaysia

 Our Expert Tips for 2026

-Avoid traveling at all costs on the first and last day of school holidays or Chinese New Year.
-Traffic jams on the North-South highway can turn a 4-hour trip into a 12-hour ordeal.
+Avoid travelling on the first and last day of the school holidays or Chinese New Year at all costs.
+Traffic jams on the North-South Expressway can turn a 4-hour trip into a 12-hour ordeal.

 Always keep your passport (or a clear copy) with you.
-Random identity checks can occur on long-distance journeys, particularly near borders or in Borneo.
+Random identity checks can happen on long-distance trips, particularly near borders or in Borneo.

 Tame the Humidity

 On buses or trains, the air conditioning is set to "arctic".
-A light sweater or scarf is essential so you don't catch a cold before reaching your destination.
+A light sweater or a scarf is essential so you don't catch a chill before reaching your destination.

 Mobile Apps

-Download Moovit or Waze in addition to Grab.
+Download Moovit or Waze alongside Grab.
 Google Maps is sometimes less accurate on the new road interchanges in Kuala Lumpur or Johor Bahru.

 Frequently Asked Questions